lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

     ...
 }
 ```
-The `loadMaterials` will look familiar to you, the only difference is that we will be storing all that information into a single buffer In order to properly access the data for each material in t he shaders we will assign to each material an unique identifier, which in essence will be used as way to calculate the offset required in that global materials buffer.
+The `loadMaterials` will look familiar to you, the only difference is that we will be storing all that information into a single buffer instead of having separate buffers per material.
+In order to properly access the data for each material in the shaders, we will assign to each material a unique identifier, which in essence will be used as way to calculate the offset to abe applied to the global global materials buffer to access each specific material.
 One important thing to highlight is that we are applying a padding at the end of each block of material data.
 The reason for that is that we will using `std430` layout when accessing the material data in the shaders.
 This means that the data will be aligned to the nearest 4 bytes.

 The `loadMeshes` is defined like this:
 ```java